edexter/H_defensa_assembly/scripts/Aphid_annotation/funannotate_setup.md

 # Install difficult external dependencies

-This program is difficult to install because of licensing issues.
+Genemark is difficult to install because of licensing issues.
 The instructions are described here: http://topaz.gatech.edu/GeneMark/license_download.cgi.
 Don't forget to separately download, extract, and store the license key in the home directory (not the installation directory)!

 ````
 # Send genemark key to server from local